-One of the best ways to see Rotterdam is by water—specifically by exploring its harbor on a Spido boat tour.
+One of the best ways to see things in the city is by water—specifically by exploring its harbor on a Spido boat tour.
 The port of Rotterdam is the largest port in Europe and one of the busiest in the world.
 On a 75-minute Spido cruise, you can experience the activity of the harbor and see many of the city’s sights from a different angle.

 At the Kunsthal Rotterdam, you can find rotating exhibits of all types of art and photography, while the Museum Boijmans Van Beuningen has an impressive collection of masterpieces from medieval to contemporary artists.
 The New Institute (Het Nieuwe Instituut) focuses less on pieces of art and more on innovation in architecture, fashion, and design.

-Eat your way through the Market Hall
+Shop at the Market Hall

 Market Hall (Markthal) is an explosion of colors and scents.
 From the moment you walk through the doors of this enormous, horseshoe-shaped building, all you see are bright fruits, vegetables, and other foods—both actual items at the numerous food stalls and images of items on the massive ceiling artwork.

-Hang out at the Old Harbor
+See the Old Harbor

 Dating from the 14th century, the Old Harbor (Oude Haven) is one of the more historic places to visit in Rotterdam and is the city’s oldest harbor.
 This unique area is home to an eclectic mix of old and new.

 In the Old Harbor, you’ll find a small shipyard where historic ships are renovated (part of the Maritime Museum) as well as a group of regal, old ships that are actually moored in the harbor.
 There are also historic merchant houses, which are some of the oldest surviving buildings in the city.
-This history is juxtaposed against a lively group of waterfront cafes, modern architecture, and innovations like the first skyscraper in Rotterdam.
+This history is juxtaposed against a lively group of waterfront cafes, modern architecture, and innovations like the first skyscraper in the city.
 It’s a great place to grab a drink or a snack and take in the view.

-Marvel at the Cube Houses
+Visit the Cube Houses